 - $35 billion in new mortgage lending flow for 6 Star residential housing in Australia.

-- specialised and corporate finance for projects that reduce emissions assist with climate change adaptation and lending to other low carbon businesses
+- specialised lending; corporate and securitisation finance for projects that reduce emissions and assist with climate change adaptation; and lending to other low carbon businesses

 - asset finance